Digitaler-Impfnachweis/covpass-ios/README.md

 ## Release History

+* 1.4.0
+    * Add static German rules for certificates
+    * Adjust date of birth to support custom format
+    * Bugfixes
 * 1.3.0
     * Add recovery and test certificates
     * Add new detail view to list all different types of certificates